 Step 1a: The Stromatolite Invasion!

-Scientists believe that around 600 million years ago the whole Earth was covered in ice - an event call “Snowball Earth”.
+Scientists believe that around 600 million years ago the whole Earth was covered in ice - an event called “Snowball Earth”.
 There was a mass extinction of life with this event - but bacteria survived (cyanobacteria).
 These life forms developed into the colonies that make what are called stromatolites.

 Step 1b: The Massive Uplift - mini-Caves (collapsed and filled in with sand and pebbles)